fhiso/legacy-format/dates.md

 subtracted from one to get zero or a negative number, which is then used in place of the *logical year* in the preceding rules.

-{.note}  The year 5~BC was a leap year according to ELF's definition of the Julian *calendar*, because subtracting 5 from 1 gives -4 which is divisible by 4.
-In fact, the year 5~BC was almost certainly not a leap year as the Augustan reform was still taking effect at this point.
-There is disagreement between historians on the exact details of the reform, but is generally accepted that by 8~AD the rule for leap years given above was being applied correctly.
-Any use of the the Julian calendar (in its final Augustan form) before about 5~AD should therefore be regarded as proleptic.
+{.note}  The year 5&nbsp;BC was a *leap year* according to ELF's definition of the Julian *calendar*, because subtracting 5 from 1 gives &minus;4 which is divisible by 4.
+In fact, the year 5&nbsp;BC was almost certainly not a *leap year* as the Augustan reform was still taking effect at this point.
+There is disagreement between historians on the exact details of the reform, but is generally accepted that by AD&nbsp;8 the rule for *leap years* given above was being applied correctly.
+Any use of the Julian calendar (in its final Augustan form) before about AD&nbsp;5 should therefore be regarded as proleptic.

 A *date* which uses a *calendar day* number which is greater than the number of *calendar days* in the specified year and month is not a *well-formed* *date*.
-\clearpage

 ### The French Republican calendar                                   {#french}

-{.note} The French Republican *calendar* or French Revolutionary *calendar* are the names given to the *calendar* adopted in 1794 by the French National Convention.
+{.note} The French Republican *calendar* or French Revolutionary *calendar* are the names given to the new *calendar* adopted in 1794 by the French National Convention.
 It is represented in ELF by the `@#DFRENCH R@` *calendar escape*.

 The French Republican *calendar* has an *epoch* at the start of the Gregorian *calendar day* 22 September 1792, the date the First French